 The Internship Program bridges the classroom and the professional world and enables students to experience — in a professional context — the cultural, economic and political issues studied in the Master's Program.
 An internship provides direct opportunities for job placement and career enhancement.
 Internships may be arranged with a Pacific Rim-related business or with nonprofit and public sector organizations in the San Francisco Bay Area or abroad.
 Internships are an option for students who come to the program with some Asian language competence.
 MAPS students have recently interned at the following organizations:

 - The Asia Foundation

 - U.S. Department of Commerce

 Executive Networking Event

-Each fall students in the MAPS Program are invited to the Executive Networking Evening held on campus in collaboration with the Center for the Pacific Rim.
-Graduate students have the opportunity to meet many of the Center for the Pacific Rim's Board members and other professionals in a range of fields and organizations.
+Each fall students in the MAPS Program are invited to the Executive Networking Evening held on campus in collaboration with the Center for Asia Pacific Studies.
+Graduate students have the opportunity to meet many of the Center for Asia Pacific Studies' Board members and other professionals in a range of fields and organizations.

 Job Search Training

 MAPS students may request training and advice on pursuing a job in an international field, including resume,design, mock interviews and other job training skills.